zmalone/chef-web-docs/source/common-use-cases/multi-node-ec2.md

       --flavor t1.micro \
       --image ami-fd20ad94 \
       --identity-file ~/.ssh/aws.pem \
-      --run-list "recipe[my_app]" \
+      --run-list "role[my_app]" \
       --ssh-user ubuntu \
       --distro ubuntu12.04-gems

-It's okay to bootstrap this node now, even though we aren't done with the recipe yet.
+It's okay to bootstrap this node now, even though we aren't done with the `my_app` recipe yet.
 Because Chef is idempotent, we can continue to work on this cookbook and only new changes are applied.
 This also mimics the kind of workflow you would have over time inside your organization.

 Let this run in the background (passenger takes a long time to install).
 But make sure you grab the `CNAME` of the ec2 instance, because you can SSH into it later: